And the emotional, mental, physical and financial cost to staff.

 If you read though all this, thank you for reading and caring!
 Please know, I never take people’s time lightly.
 I know I write a lot, it’s my passion.
 But I always appreciate people’s time with difficult subjects and when their perception is crushed.
 I always say, if something looks too good to be true, especially in profit-driven multi-billion pound business, please take a closer look.

-The Clever Marketing of the Free Coffee give a way, and why Pret may not be doing a Loyalty Card Scheme: FREE Coffees in Pret A Manger.
+The Clever Marketing of the Free Coffee give a way, and why Pret may not be doing a Loyalty Card Scheme (UPDATE: until Dec.
+2021): FREE Coffees in Pret A Manger.

 Thank you for reading/listening.